slviajero/tinybasic/MANUAL.md

 PULSE 4, 1, 1, 10, 100

-writes 10 pulses with 1000 ms time difference of length 10 microseconds on pin 4.
+writes 10 pulses with 1000 microseconds time difference of length 10 microseconds on pin 4.

 The time unit of PULSE can be changes with SET 14, timeunit.
 Example: